CSGAMERSServices/ltng-support-mockup-components/README.md

 ![Screenshot from inline editing](docs/images/inlineEditingTables.gif)

 Once happy with the text, press the `apply` button to preview the changes.

+**NOTE: Applying the value will not keep the change on next visit.**

+When you are happy with the text, [Export to Clipboard and then paste in App Builder](#preserving-the-changes)

 ### Preserving the Changes